 Mow to 21⁄2 to 31⁄2 inches.
-Mow often enough so that no more than one-third of the grass height is cut; this may be every 5 to 7 days in late spring.
-Leave grass clippings on the lawn where they decompose quickly and can provide up to 25 percent of the lawn’s fertilizer needs.
-If prolonged rain or other factors prevent mowing and clippings are too plentiful to leave on the lawn, collect them and use them as mulch.
+Mow often enough so that no more than one-third of the grass height is cut; this may be every five to seven days in late spring.
+Leave grass clippings on the lawn where they will decompose quickly and can provide up to 25% of the lawn’s fertilizer needs.
+If prolonged rain or other factors delay mowing and clippings are too plentiful to leave on the lawn, collect them and use them as mulch.
 DO NOT bag them for trash collection; grass clippings do not belong in landfills.

-Tall fescue needs 1 to 11⁄4 inches of water every week, ideally NOT all at once.
-A dark bluish-gray color and wilted, folded, or curled leaves indicate that it is time to water.
+Tall fescue needs about 1 inch of water every week, ideally NOT all at once.
+A dark-bluish-gray color and wilted, folded, or curled leaves indicate that it is time to water.
 Water until the soil is wet to a depth of 4 to 6 inches.
-Use a screwdriver or similar implement to check.
+Use a screwdriver or similar implement to check for proper saturation.
 Sandy soils require more frequent watering (about 1⁄2 inch of water every third day).
-Because clay soils accept water slowly, irrigate just until runoff occurs, wait until the water has been absorbed, and begin watering again.
+In clay soils, which accept water slowly, irrigate just until runoff occurs, wait until the water has been absorbed, and begin watering again.
 Continue until the desired depth or amount is applied.
 Proper irrigation may prevent or reduce problems later in the summer.
-Watering between 2 and 8 a.m. decreases the incidence of certain diseases.
+Watering between 2 a.m. and 8 a.m. decreases the incidence of certain diseases.

 Delay aeration until fall.